Canadian economic growth lags expectations in Q2; July estimate points to contraction

 At the same time, housing investment declined in the second quarter along with household spending on durable goods.

-An early reading for July points to a contraction of 0.1 per cent as economists widely expect an economic slowdown ahead.

-The Bank of Canada has called the Canadian economy "overheated" and has been combatting high inflation with a series of interest rate hikes.
+The Bank of Canada has called the Canadian economy "overheated" and has been combating high inflation with a series of interest rate hikes.

 The central bank is hoping higher borrowing rates will slow down economic activity and bring inflation back to its target of two per cent.